sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 artifacts from it, making the remained data from this channel usable for futher analysis of neural EEG sources that project to the face).
 The function plotting data statistics may provide an objective measure for removing a data channel.

-Select menu item <font color=brown>Edit > Select data</font> to remove one or more data channels.
-It is also possible to plot event statistics from the EEGLAB menu -- see the [EEGLAB event tutorial](/Chapter_03:_Event_Processing "wikilink") for details.
+Select menu item <span style="color: brown">Edit → Select data</span> to remove one or more data channels.

+It is also
+possible to plot event statistics from the EEGLAB menu -- see the [EEGLAB event tutorial](/Chapter_03:_Event_Processing "wikilink") for details.